benmvp/slides/2020/jsconfhi/perfect-lib.md

 - **Aloha everyone!**
   * Fully aware that I'm standing between you and lunch
   * So I'll jump right in!
-- It the "perfect" (in quotes) library tooling because it's obviously highly subjective
+- It's the "perfect" (in quotes) library tooling because it's obviously highly subjective
   * These are naturally my own opinions
-- But they're birthed out building and consuming hundreds of different libraries
-- I'm always obsessed with doing things the "best way"
-  * Even when I'm just starting
+- But it's the talk I would've liked to have heard when I was starting building libraries
 - So these are learnings over the years doing tooling-type things
   * In open-source & on the job
   * As well as watching how other more prolific folks have done it
-- It's the talk I would've liked to have heard when I was starting
 - **TWEETED OUT THE SLIDES!**

 =====